LinkerApplication/actions/ecs-deploy/README.md

 - Name of the image to be deployed: `image-name`

-- Specifying the version of an image, which should be deployed: `image-version`.
+- Version of an image, that should be deployed: `image-version`.
 Is optional.
 Default is latest tag.

+- AWS access key id: `aws-access-key-id`.

+- AWS secret access key: `aws-secret-access-key`

 ```yaml
 ...